oracle-devrel/cd3-automation-toolkit/docs/tabs.md

 **Note:**

-1. Please mention value for column 'Hub/Spoke/Peer/None' in VCNs tab as None for utilising DRGv2 functionality (where DRG is directly attached to all VCNs and hub/spoke model is not required)
+1. Mention value for column 'Hub/Spoke/Peer/None' in VCNs tab as None for utilising DRGv2 functionality (where DRG is directly attached to all VCNs and hub/spoke model is not required)

 2. Declare the DRG for the VCN in 'DRG Required' column of VCNs tab and then declare the attachment in DRGs tab also.
 Toolkit verifies the declaration in VCNs tab and then creates the DRG while reading the DRGs tab.